 A former Director of National Intelligence and former commander in chief, U.S. Pacific Command.
 A cyber strategist at the U.S. Cyber Command and National Security Agency.
-A former intelligence officer in the Marine Corps for more than 20 years.
+A former Marine Corps intelligence officer.
 A budget and policy director for the Senate Select Committee on Intelligence.
-A Pulitzer Prize-winning journalist.
+A Pulitzer Prize winner.
 The MNSP program is taught by qualified, experienced, national security leaders.

 Admiral Dennis Blair is the first Knott Distinguished Visiting Professor of the Practice at the University of North Carolina Chapel Hill.
 He serves as a member of the Energy Security Leadership Council and chairs the board of Securing America’s Future Energy.
 In addition, he serves on the boards of Freedom House, the National Bureau of Asian Research, the National Committee on U.S.-China Relations, No Labels, and chairs the Strategic Advisory Group of Lockheed Martin Space.